 But tell me, why do we buy it?

 Monkey see, monkey do

 Monkey me, monkey you

 It seemed as if this cycle of reaction against the idealism and lifestyle choices of the previous generation would continually cycle for ever and ever.
 Ah yes, that’ll be grunge over there reclaiming the crown of self-hatred away from the acid house generation.
 Oh and with added heroin addiction too?
+Oh, yes, let’s throw in a little bit of Britpop just for comedy purposes and enjoy our Britishness.
+Good good, eh?
 Then it stopped and the next generation suddenly started caring more about computer games than music or politics, and the next big “yoof movement” didn’t happen – or maybe it went so far underground that even the underground trains couldn’t get you there (yes, that was a pretty crap attempt at humour but I’m old so fuck you – but in a nice way, obviously!).

 Lots has expressed how she wrote the song at a time when so many things were happening in the world during last summer, things like the Brexit vote, the refugee crisis that produced a series of disturbing headlines and the election campaign of President Trump, that she felt it necessary to express her feelings of disquiet at the changes in the world that she was seeing.
 So when we listen to “World’s On Fire”, what we have is the return of the protest song: a music format that we had long considered gone the way of the dinosaur, but here it is suddenly reanimated into a spectacularly living and breathing form.